asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Checking-Asterisk-Requirements.md

----
+!!! tip **  If you have many missing dependencies, you may find yourself running **configure

-**Tip:**  If you have many missing dependencies, you may find yourself running **configure** a lot.
+    a lot.
 If that is the case, you'll do yourself a favour by checking the [System Requirements](/Operation/System-Requirements) or installing all dependencies via the `install_prereq` script.

----
+[//]: # (end-tip)

 On this PageUpon successful completion of **./configure**, you should see a message that looks similar to the one shown below.
 (Obviously, your host CPU type may be different than the below.)